-Hide ugly wires by following these organizational tips in key parts of your home
+Hide messy wires by following these DIY organizational tips and ideas in key parts of your home

 Most of us resign ourselves to the idea of visible wires running rampant around our home.
 Concealing wires behind the wall is always an option, but that involves expensive, structural work, an option not available to everyone.
 If you are renting an apartment or simply don’t have the budget to plan concealed wiring, here are a few tips to organize the wiring in your home.

 1. Our workspace always requires a minimum of four to five wires coming out of one extension board.
 Use a discarded shoe box to

 house the extension board inside it, and cut neat holes for the wires to come out.
 You can label the holes from outside.
 The

 same tip applies to the wires coming out of your TV unit.